Doctor of Optometry

 Program Description

-This unique program combines a residency in Primary Care Optometry offered by the Northeastern State University Oklahoma College of Optometry with a Master of Business Administration Degree (M.B.A.) offered by the NSU College of Business and Technology.
-This program is open to U.S. Army optometrists.
+This unique program combines a residency in Ocular Disease offered by the Northeastern State University Oklahoma College of Optometry with a Master of Business Administration Degree (M.B.A.) offered by the NSU College of Business and Technology.
+This program is open to U.S. Army optometrists only.

 Expected weekly hours of duty are 40 hours per week with on call duties.
-The 40 hours includes being scheduled in Primary Care Residency activities 20 hours a week, with the remainder of the week devoted to pursuing a Master in Business Administration (class and study time).
-Call is shared by the Primary Care residents, the cornea and contact lenses resident, and the vision rehabilitation resident.
-The Army Primary Care Optometry Resident is half-time in the residency program for two years, and he or she is assigned half as much call as the other residents each year of the program.
-The Army Primary Care Resident is scheduled for a total of about 5-6 weeks of call during each residency program year.
+The 40 hours includes being scheduled in ocular disease residency activities 20 hours a week, with the remainder of the week devoted to pursuing a Master in Business Administration (class and study time).
+Call is shared with all in-house residents.
+The Army Ocular Disease Resident is half-time in the residency program for two years, and is assigned half as much call as the other residents each year of the program.
+The Army Ocular Disease Resident is scheduled for a total of about 5-6 weeks of call during each residency program year.
 Attendance of continuing education may lengthen the weekly hours of duties.
 Residents will be paid an U.S. Army active duty officer salary.

 At the beginning of the year, you are assigned which holidays you will be on call.
 You are asked to volunteer for which holidays you prefer to be on call for first.
 If volunteering fails to cover all holidays, then names are drawn to determine who receives which holidays.
 If you are not scheduled on call, you are not expected at work on these holidays and they are not taken from your vacation.